 Iruka Comforts Naruto After Jiraiya's Death

 Jiraiya's death – and everything surrounding it – is one of the saddest things that's happened, not just in Naruto, but in any anime.
-It's hard to say which moment related to his death is the most painful, but Naruto's reaction is at the top of the list.
+It's hard to say which moment related to his passing is the most painful, but Naruto's reaction is at the top of the list.

 Naruto is utterly devastated to learn his mentor died.
 Drained of his usual vigor, he walks outside to buy a twin popsicle (as they symbolize his bond with Jiraiya).
 He sits on a bench staring at the popsicle and crying silently.